 Anzel is survived by his daughter, Jackie Handlin of North Platte, NE; son, Terry Mroczek of Loup City NE; daughters and sons-in-law, Shelly and Kent Edington of Dickens, NE; Debbie and Paul Eurek of Lincoln, NE; Kim and Jerry Scheuler of Grand Island, NE; twelve grandchildren; twenty two great grandchildren and sister, Angeline Teichmeier of Ravenna, NE.
 He was preceded in death by his wife, Rose; parents, Alex and Vernie; brother, Leonard Mroczek; brother-in-law, Franklin Teichmeier and brother-in-law, Ray Stenka and his wife, Jean.

-To send flowers to Anzel's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Anzel G. Mroczek, please visit our floral store.